About Autodesk, Inc.

-Autodesk’s biggest operating segment is Architecture Engineering, and Construction, which generates more than 40% of revenue.
+Autodesk's biggest operating segment is Architecture, Engineering, and Construction, which generates more than 40% of revenue.
 It develops software for designing, building, and managing buildings, civil infrastructure, and manufacturing plants.
+The segment's BIM 360 product helps manage construction projects.
+BIM stands for building information modeling.

 The Media and Entertainment segment, more than 5% of revenue, offers computer animation programs such as Autodesk Maya, for design visualization, visual effects, and games production.

-While the US is Autodesk’s biggest single market, accounting for more than 35% of sales, most of the company’s revenue comes from international customers.
-The Europe, Middle East, and Africa region generates 40% of sales and the Asia/Pacific region accounts for about a fifth of sales.
-The company’s products are translated and localized for users who speak German, French, Italian, Spanish, Russian, Japanese, Korean, and simplified and traditional Chinese.
+Autodesk's revenue is spread among its major geographic regions.
+The US is Autodesk's biggest single market, accounting for about a third of sales, but the Europe, Middle East, and Africa region generates roughly 40% of sales and the Asia/Pacific region accounts for about 20% of sales.
+The company's products are translated and localized for users who speak German, French, Italian, Spanish, Russian, Japanese, Korean, and simplified and traditional Chinese.
+Autodesk is based in San Rafael, California.

 Sales and Marketing